 This population-based case-control study of ovarian and endometrial cancer was conducted among female residents of Warsaw and Lodz (Poland) between 2001 and 2003.
 Investigators in DCEG identified all women with histologically-confirmed ovarian and endometrial carcinoma through a rapid ascertainment system in participating hospitals and cancer registries.
-The collection of biological specimens includes blood, urine, and paraffin embedded tumor tissue.
+The collection of biological specimens included blood, urine, and paraffin-embedded tumor tissue.
 Control women were randomly selected from complete population lists and were frequency matched to cases on age and study site.
 A personal interview and blood/mouthwash sample was collected.
 A total of 347 women with invasive ovarian cancer and 555 women with endometrial cancer were enrolled.
 Researchers share 2,798 controls between breast, ovarian, and endometrial cancer cases.
-Researchers have recently constructed tissue microarrays including tumor samples from approximately 200 ovarian cancer cases and 300 endometrial cancer cases for immunohistochemical analyses.
-They are currently extracting nucleic acids from tissue cores to create a resource for DNA-based studies.
+Researchers constructed tissue microarrays including tumor samples from approximately 200 ovarian cancer cases and 300 endometrial cancer cases for immunohistochemical analyses.
+Nucleic acids were extracted from tissue cores to create a resource for DNA-based studies.

 For more information, contact Nicolas Wentzensen.